vmc-coding/woinc/README.md

 Just run it and add a client via UI.
 The application won't remember the user and/or password yet.
 Of course that is a really bad way if you've to do it a lot of times, e.g. while developing.
-So there is a shortcut by assuming the host ist localhost and password the first parameter to the program.
+So there is a shortcut by assuming the host is localhost and password the first parameter to the program.
 This is for dev only, because all other logged in users on your computer may see your password!